pkallos/winston-firehose/README.md

 ## Details

 At the moment this logger sends (unacknowledged!) log messages into firehose.
-Right now the behavior if the log message fails to write to Firehose is simply to do absolutely nothing and fail silently.
+The behavior if the log message fails to write to Firehose is to emit an 'error' event.